Last Updated 17 August 2021

-The Racial Discrimination Act 1975 (Cth) (Racial Discrimination Act) implements Australia’s obligations under the United Nations International Convention on the Elimination of all Forms of Racial Discrimination (contained in the schedule of the Act).
+The Racial Discrimination Act 1975 (Cth) (Racial Discrimination Act) implements Australia’s obligations under the United Nations International Convention on the Elimination of all Forms of Racial Discrimination (the Race Convention) (contained in the schedule of the Act).

-The AHRC is given the following functions by s 20 of the Racial Discrimination Act:
+The AHRC is given the following functions by s 20 of the Racial Discrimination Act to:

-- to promote an understanding and acceptance of the Act
+- promote an understanding and acceptance of the Act

-- to develop and conduct research and educational programs to combat racial discrimination
+- develop and conduct research and educational programs to combat racial discrimination

-- to prepare and publish guidelines on avoiding discrimination
+- prepare and publish guidelines on avoiding discrimination

-- to intervene in court proceedings that involve racial discrimination issues
+- intervene in court proceedings that involve racial discrimination issues

-- to inquire into and make determinations on matters referred by the minister or commissioner.
+- inquire into and make determinations on matters referred by the minister or Race Discrimination Commissioner.

 What is racial discrimination?

 The Racial Discrimination Act defines racial discrimination as any act involving a distinction, exclusion, restriction or preference based on race, colour, descent, or national or ethnic origin (s 9 Racial Discrimination Act).
-This definition is based on Article I of the International Convention on the Elimination of all Forms of Racial Discrimination.
+This definition is based on Article I of the Race Convention.

 It is unlawful to discriminate on the basis of any of these matters.
 It is also unlawful to discriminate on the grounds of a characteristic assumed to belong to a particular race or to treat a person less favourably on the basis of the race of a person with whom they live or mix.